Voice: 110 Emergency Control Room

 Voice 110 Emergency Control Room (ボイス 110緊急指令室) is a 2019 Japanese TV drama series that aired on Nippon TV from 13 July 2019 to 21 September 2019.
 It is based on the Korean drama series Voice.
 The series stars Toshiaki Karasawa and Yōko Maki as protagonists Shōgo Higuchi and Hikari Tachibana respectively.
 A sequel, titled Voice II 110 Emergency Control Room, was later greenlit and aired from 10 July 2021 to 21 September 2021.

+A new series, Undercover siblings: Special fraud investigators, which starts on October 5, 2024, unites in a crossover teams from this series and from Captured Hospital/Captured New Airport.

 Premise

 Three years after his wife's murder, inspector "Mad Dog" Shōgo Higuchi partners with voice profiler Hikari Tachibana to form the Emergency Call Unit (ECU).
 Tachibana is gifted with exceptional hearing and uses minute audial clues to resolve crises while searching for Higuchi's wife's murderer.